-Rather than opting for new toys and gadgets all the time, teach your kids the importance of recycling and reusing old products.
-There is no dearth of creative ideas to transform old, unused boxes, juice cartons, cereal boxes, milk jugs and even newspapers into useful household items.
+Are you tired of your kids wanting to do something creative and asking you to buy expensive paints and oils?
+Well, there’s something you can do to remedy it.
+Well, you can opt for eco-friendly paints.
+However, it’d be much better if, rather than opting for new toys and gadgets all the time, you teach your kids the importance of recycling and reusing old products.
+You can easily do this by utilizing waste products for eco-friendly DIY arts and crafts projects.
+Not only these would save your money, in addition, they would also help you in saving the environment.
+In fact, there is no dearth of creative ideas to transform old, unused boxes, juice cartons, cereal boxes, milk jugs, and even old newspapers into useful household items.
 Wondering where to start?
-Well, here are some ideas for inspiration.
+Well, here are 10 amazing ideas for inspiration.

 Instead of throwing away those old plastic bottles, you can transform them in to small piggy banks for your kid’s hard-earned pennies.
 While a gallon-sized water bottle would do best, you can make do with any plastic bottle.
 Get your hands on some paper mache paste and with the help of old newspaper strips, cover the bottle completely.
 Wait for it to dry and paint it in attractive colors with eco-friendly colors.
 Create a small slit on the side of the bottle and hey presto; your homemade piggy bank is ready.